koeninger/spark-1/docs/spark-improvement-proposals.md

 All discussion of an SIP must take place in a public forum, preferably the discussion attached to the Jira.

 ### Acceptance of an SIP
 In order to provide a clear outcome, once a committer believes discussion has run its course, s/he can call for a vote by [majority approval](https://www.apache.org/foundation/glossary.html#MajorityApproval).
-Changing goals or rejected goals after an SIP has been approved requires another vote.
+Changing goals or non-goals after an SIP has been approved requires another vote.
 Changing specific implementation details after approval does not require another vote, provided that goals are met.

 ### Implementation of an SIP
 Implementation should take place after acceptance, via the [standard process for code changes](https://cwiki.apache.org/confluence/display/SPARK/Contributing+to+Spark#ContributingtoSpark-PreparingtoContributeCodeChanges)